-- Assuming interest rates rise, a downward movement in the bond portfolio's value, with (discounted) technical provisions also decreasing; and - Possible exchange rate and spread effects negatively affecting the Company.
+- Assuming interest rates decrease, an upward movement in the existing bond portfolio's value, with (discounted) technical provisions also increasing; and - Possible exchange rate and spread effects negatively affecting the Company.

-Due to the Company's capital strength, while the modelled stresses would result in some deterioration in the Company's capital position, none of the scenarios were considered likely to result in a breach of the SCR.
+Due to the Company's capital strength, while the modelled stresses would result in some deterioration in the Company's capital position for its current business, none of the scenarios were considered likely to result in a breach of the SCR.
 The Company's market risk profile is therefore considered to be resilient to most shocks.